 - a.
 Confirmation that the export limiting device prevents export above set limit for more than 15 s; - b.
 Confirmation that the generation limiting device prevents BESS and IES from exceeding the set limit; - c.
-Confirmation that the limit for phase balance has been set and the imbalance between phases is no more than the allowed level for basic EG Systems; - d.
+Confirmation that the imbalance between phases is no more than the allowed level for basic EG Systems and where any controls to manage imbalance are in place, these are set to the required level; - d.
 Confirmation that the EG system is connected via an approved functional method to an Authorised Agent's DER management system; and - e.
 Confirmation that any site-specific conditions have been applied and operating correctly.